Shannon Rajan Partner

 Overview

-His practice focuses on advising parties in the construction industry for the entire life cycle of the project.
+He has close to 17 years of experience in the construction industry and advises clients for the entire life cycle of the project.
 This encompasses advisory for tender and project documentation and project advisory work on a wide range of infrastructure projects including power and utilities projects, private sector projects particularly airports, rail, and road.
 His contentious work arising from projects have been mainly in arbitration (both international and domestic), mediation and litigation and a large majority of cases were factually and legally complex, engaging multi-disciplinary technical issues.

 He has an active aviation practice focusing on a wide range of issues relating to airport operations including technical and economic regulatory compliance, large-scale complex construction projects, concession contracts and tenancies and leases for all 39 airports in Malaysia.
-He acted as lead counsel for Malaysia Airports against AirAsia Berhad and AirAsia X Berhad to successfully recover unpaid passenger service charges and late payment charges, the decision of which clarified the law on the dispute resolution jurisdiction between Malaysian Aviation Commission and the Malaysian courts.
-He is presently the co-counsel for a series of related litigation between Malaysia Airports and AirAsia including the landmark decision AirAsia X Berhad’s scheme of arrangement.
+Notably, he acted for Malaysia Airports against AirAsia Berhad and AirAsia X Berhad to successfully recover unpaid airport charges.
+He was involved in a series of related litigation between Malaysia Airports and AirAsia including the landmark decision AirAsia X Berhad’s scheme of arrangement.
+He is presently the lead counsel for Malaysia Airports against MYAirlines.

-He speaks regularly in domestic and international conferences, and has also authored chapters in key areas of his practice namely; Aviation and Environmental Law, Bullen & Leake Forms and Precedents Malaysia (Sweet & Maxwell, 2018 and 2020) and Annotated Statutes of Malaysia on Construction Industry Payment and Adjudication Act 2012, Occupational Safety and Health Act 1994 and Mediation Act 2012 (LexisNexis, 2019 and 2020).
+He speaks regularly in domestic and international conferences and has also authored chapters in key areas of his practice in leading publications: Bullen & Leake Forms and Precedents Malaysia on Aviation and Environmental Law, and Annotated Statutes of Malaysia on Construction Industry Payment and Adjudication Act 2012, Occupational Safety and Health Act 1994 and Mediation Act 2012.

-He was named as “Commended External Counsel of the Year” by In-House Community for three consecutive years (2017-2019), shortlisted as Young Lawyer of the Year at ALB Malaysia Law Awards 2019.
+He was named as “Commended External Counsel of the Year” by In-House Community for three consecutive years (2017-2019).
+He also won the Construction in Malaysia Award at the Lexology Client Choice Award (2024).

 Key Practice Areas